-All employees are generally paid every other Thursday although some union contracts may require weekly payments.
+Employees are generally paid every other week on Thursday although some union contracts may require weekly payments.
 Each paycheck will include earnings for all work performed through the end of the previous payroll period.
-In the event that a regularly scheduled payday falls on a holiday, employees will receive pay on the last day of work before the regularly scheduled payday.
+If a regularly scheduled payday falls on a holiday, employees will receive pay on the last day of work before the regularly scheduled payday.
 If a regular payday falls during an employee's vacation, the employee's paycheck will be available upon his/her return from vacation.

 Employees may choose to have their pay directly deposited into a designated account with their financial institution(s).
-Employees who choose direct deposit will receive an itemized statement of wages on paydays.
+Employees who choose direct deposit will receive an electronic itemized statement of wages on paydays.